DuncanCoope/Inhalers/README.md

 Prescription Inhalers Data

+These files have been created for the purpose of identifying the number of inhalers prescribed by NHS primary care in a given geographical region and estimating the CO2 equivalent footprint produced by these prescriptions.

 Files:
 Inhaler types.xlsx - This excel data is a list of non-salbutamol MDI and DPI inhalers extracted from OpenPrescribing.net